Frank O. Lowden: Political career

+Entry into politics

 In 1900, Lowden declined the first assistant postmaster-generalship, offered him by President McKinley, whom he had supported.
 He was a delegate to the Republican National Convention in 1900 and 1904, and from 1904 to 1912 was a member of the Republican National Committee.
 He was also a member of the executive committee in 1904 and 1908.

 Lowden was elected a U.S. Representative from Illinois in 1906 to fill the unexpired term of Robert R. Hitt, deceased.
 He was re-elected for succeeding terms until 1911, when he declined to run for another term.

+Governor of Illinois (1917–1921)

 From 1917 to 1921, he was the Governor of Illinois.
 While governor, he won wide notice for the major reorganization of state government he spearheaded.
 He introduced the budget system for state expenditure, thereby reducing the rate of taxation in spite of rising prices.

 He was a strong supporter of the death penalty, and when in 1918 both houses of the Illinois General Assembly voted to abolish capital punishment, he vetoed the bill.
 He was energetic in marshalling the resources of his state in support of the United States' World War I effort.

 In 1917, when the mayor of Chicago refused to interfere with a meeting of the People's Council, an organization accused of pro-Germanism, he ordered out the state troops to prevent the meeting.
 He favoured woman suffrage and the enforcement of the Volstead Act for war-time prohibition.
 He was opposed to the League of Nations without reservations, on the ground that it would create a super-state.
 He gained nationwide stature for his handling of the Chicago Race Riot of 1919 and a simultaneous transit strike in Chicago.

+1920 presidential election and aftermath

 He was a leading candidate for the Republican nomination for president in 1920.
 His campaign was embarrassed by reports of profligate spending.
 His Missouri campaign manager gave out $32,000 to promote his campaign, including $2,500 (a laborer's annual wage) to at least two convention delegates.

 Delegates at the Republican convention deadlocked over several ballots between Lowden and General Leonard Wood, resulting in party leaders meeting privately to determine a compromise candidate.
 Their choice, Warren G. Harding, went on to win the nomination.

 In the 1924 election, he declined the Republican nomination for vice president.
 In 1928, he again positioned himself to run for the party's nomination, but he was never much more than a minor threat to front runner Herbert Hoover, who went on to win the presidential nomination and the election.